dickloraine/pandoc_styles/README.md

 ## Creating stylepacks

 To create a stylepack, just create a folder with the name of the stylepack.
 Inside the folder put a yaml file containing the style definitions with the name of the stylepack.
 Then mimick the config folder for organizing the files provided.

+In the yaml file reference links to files inside the stylepack with "stylepack_name@path".

 Create a zip of your folder (with the folder inside the zip) and name it after your stylepack.